Suggested Searches

 Test 6: New Liquid Hydrogen Tank Flow Test

 To minimize time between launch attempts, NASA built an additional liquid hydrogen sphere tank at the launch pad.
 Teams will practice two separate flow tests to practice flowing the super-cool liquid gasses.
 During the first test, teams will flow both liquid hydrogen and liquid oxygen from the original liquid hydrogen and the liquid oxygen tanks while the mobile launcher is at the launch pad.
-The next test will take place when the mobile launcher returns to the VAB for rocket stacking operations.
+The next test will take place when the mobile launcher returns to the Vehicle Assembly Building (VAB) for rocket stacking operations.
 Teams at the pad will practice only flowing liquid hydrogen from both tanks to ensure they function properly and can safely flow the super-cool liquid gas to the mobile launcher and SLS during launch countdown.

 Once the SLS elements are stacked, teams will demonstrate fueling operations at the pad, which will allow an opportunity to test the new tank with the mobile launcher and Artemis Moon rocket prior to launch.